DEFINE your learner challenge

 - Captures the hearts and minds of your users

-- Helps you focus on developing concepts and plans that meet the needs for most of the people that matter (in other words, you can’t be design something that is 100% perfect for 100% of all involved!)
+- Helps you focus on developing concepts and plans that meet the needs for most of the people that matter (in other words, you cannot design something that is 100% perfect for 100% of all involved!)

-Hopefully you will be able to easily define your learner challenge once you’ve created the empathy map.
+Hopefully you will be able to easily define your learner challenge once you have created the empathy map.
 If not, use the map to find patterns that point to an opportunity.
-If you’re still coming up blank, challenge your assumptions.
+If you are still coming up blank, challenge your assumptions.
 Ask yourself, “What if?” and “How might I?”

 Example: “Currently, I ask students to write a short research paper, and this exercise receives lukewarm response.
 How might I reimagine this activity through the use of technology?”

 Once you define your challenge, write it down and put it front and center.
-You’ll be using this for the next steps of the design thinking process.
+You will be using this for the next steps of the design thinking process.